-- 4.1.1 The vehicle manufacturer is required to provide the Euro NCAP Secretariat with HIC15 or colour data detailing the protection offered by the vehicle at all headform grid locations. - 4.1.2 All data must be supplied by the manufacturer before any vehicle marking or testing begins, preferably with delivery of the test vehicle(s). - 4.1.3 For the headform area, data shall be provided for each grid point according to the following performance criteria:
+- 3.3.1.1 The vehicle manufacturer is required to provide the Euro NCAP Secretariat with HIC15 or colour data detailing the protection offered by the vehicle at all headform grid locations. - 3.3.1.2 All data must be supplied by the manufacturer before any vehicle marking or testing begins, preferably with delivery of the test vehicle(s). - 3.3.1.3 For the headform area, data shall be provided for each grid point according to the following performance criteria:

-$$HIC{15} < 650 = Green$$
+HIC 15 < 650 = Green

-$650 \le HIC{15} < 1000 = Yellow$
+$650 \le HIC{15} < 1000$ = Yellow

-$1000 \le HIC{15} < 1350 = Orange$
+$1000 \le HIC{15} < 1350$ = Orange

-$1350 \le HIC{15} < 1700 = Brown$
+1350 ≤ HIC 15 < 1700 = Brown

-$1700 \le HIC{15} = Red$
+1700 ≤ HIC 15 = Red

-- 4.1.4 Some grid points shall have a default red rating awarded to them.
+- 3.3.1.4 Some grid points shall have a default red rating awarded to them.
 These shall be clearly identified as defaulted in the predicted data.
-The only areas to be defaulted red are as follows: - A-pillars - Roof - 4.1.5 Where the vehicle manufacturer can provide evidence that shows either an A-pillar or the roof is not red, those grid points will be considered in the same way as other points. - 4.1.6 Grid points on the side reference line that are rearward of the bonnet rear reference line will be deemed as grid points on the A-pillars. - 4.1.7 Grid points on the windscreen glazing that are predicted green will be excluded from point selection providing that: - The green grid point is completely surrounded by predicted green grid points. - The green grid point is more than 165mm from the solid strip around the periphery of the windscreen mounting frame.
-The 165mm shall be measured along the outer contour of the windscreen, see Figure 24. - There are no underlying structures. - 4.1.8 Where there are any structures mounted directly behind the windscreen, such as cameras and/or sensor systems, the overlying grid points shall be included for point selection. - 4.1.9 Grid points on the windscreen that are within 100mm of ANY underlying structures in the windscreen base area, measured from the grid point in the impact direction of the relevant headform shall also be included for point selection. - 4.1.10 Defaulted locations are not included in the random selection of verification tests, see Section 5, and the correction factor calculation. - 4.1.11 Before test points are selected, default red locations and excluded green points will be confirmed by the laboratory.
+The only areas to be defaulted red are as follows: - A-pillars - Roof - 3.3.1.5 Where the vehicle manufacturer can provide evidence that shows either an A-pillar or the roof is not red at 40km/h, those grid points will be considered in the same way as other points.
+Additional points are available to A-pillars that provide protection as detailed in Section 4.4.2. - 3.3.1.6 Grid points on the side reference line that are rearward of the bonnet rear reference line will be deemed as grid points on the A-pillars. - 3.3.1.7 Grid points on the windscreen glazing that are predicted green will be excluded from point selection providing that: - The green grid point is completely surrounded by predicted green grid points.

+• The green grid point is more than 165mm from the solid strip around the periphery of the windscreen mounting frame.
+The 165mm shall be measured along the outer contour of the windscreen, see Figure 26.

+- There are no underlying structures. - 3.3.1.8 Where there are any structures mounted directly behind the windscreen, such as cameras and/or sensor systems, the overlying grid points shall be included for point selection. - 3.3.1.9 Grid points on the windscreen that are within 100mm of ANY underlying structures in the windscreen base area, measured from the grid point in the impact direction of the relevant headform shall also be included for point selection. - 3.3.1.10 Defaulted locations are not included in the random selection of verification tests, see Section 3.4.1, and the correction factor calculation.

+Euro NCAP Version 1.0 - March 2025 3.3.1.11 Before test points are selected, default red locations and excluded green points will be confirmed by the laboratory.

-Figure 24: Windscreen periphery measurement
+Figure 26: Windscreen periphery measurement

-4.2 Unpredictable Grid Locations
+3.3.2 Unpredictable Grid Locations